shapeoko/Docs/content/electronics.md

 Once everything has been successfully assembled you should re-test jogging all the axes to ensure that movement is properly calibrated in terms of direction/rotation and distance travelled/number of steps/revolutions.

+For troubleshooting possible issues with your steppers, see [the stepper section of the Assembly Troubleshooting page](http://www.shapeoko.com/wiki/index.php/Assembly_troubleshooting#Motors_Spin_in_Wrong_Direction) for information on wiring stepper motors)

 ###Next step [Wheels & Idlers](wheels.html)

 To express concerns, post on the [forums](http://www.shapeoko.com/forum/index.php), to suggest improvements without using github, edit [this wiki page](http://www.shapeoko.com/wiki/index.php?title=Electronics_2&action=edit&redlink=1).